fenxu/azure-powershell-docs-prod/azure/RMSProtection/vlatest/Set-AIPFileLabel.md

 C:\temp\Test.docx Skipped Justification Required
 ```

-This example attempts to set a confidential label to the file C:\Temp\Test.docx.
+This command attempts to set a confidential label to the file C:\Temp\Test.docx.
 However this file was labeled as Secret, and the policy requires a justification when downgrading a label.
-Therefore the file was skipped, and we receives a "Error Message" of Justification Required.
+Therefore the file was skipped, and we receives a Error Message of Justification Required.
 A more general use of this functionality would be if we want to apply a label to all files in a folder, but without downgrading any
 existing labeled file.

 ### Example 3 Force apply a label to a single file which is currently labeled with a higher label.